aashutosh-lis/libkaptcha/README.md

 ```

 ### Building
-The library can be built using `npm build`.
+The library can be built using `npm run build`.
 Once built, the built artifacts are present in the `dist` directory.

-To use the library locally without publishing, run `npm link` in the library's root directory.
-Then run `npm link <library_name>` in the project where you want to use the library.
+To use the library locally , we publish it to the local yalc store using  `npx yalc publish` in the library's root directory.

+Then run `npx yalc add <library_name>` in the project where you want to use the library.